 There’s two key principles to remember when building a PowerPoint presentation—content and graphic design.
 For content tips, see this blog post.
 This article explains technical considerations when designing PPT presentations to help maximize readability while simplifying your design process.

 1. Determine a ratio that will best fit the purpose of the presentation—will it be viewed across multiple device platforms?
 Or, will it be presented at a conference on a large screen?
-The best practice recommended is to use the 4:3 ratio for presentations to be distributed to a sales team who use different devices to present to their customers.
+Best practice is to use the 4:3 ratio for presentations to be distributed to a sales team who use different devices to present to their customers.
 The 16:9 ratio is most effective when being presented at a conference.
 Today’s corporations should consider creating both sizes to be prepared for either situation.

 2. KISS—“Keep It Simple, Silly.”
 Slide presentations should be creative but not cluttered.
 Only use the main speaking points as short, concise bullets.
 Keep design elements to a minimum so as not to distract the audience from what the speaker is actually verbally presenting.